TudorZgimbau/portfolio/src/pages/projects/projectcloud4.md

 I have also acted as a project manager for our first project, A.T.R.I.S., coordinating the team in defining the business and technical aspects of our solution, such as:

-- our business canvas
+- our business canvas;
-- our technical opportunities and limitations, including potential partnerships
+- our technical opportunities and limitations, including potential partnerships;
-- our pitching strategy
+- our pitching strategy.

 # Challenges